 This 3.3 mile trail follows the banks of the Stroudwater river and includes packed-earth, boardwalks, bridges, wood and stone stairs.
 There are also benches and scenic outlooks along the way.
 The middle of this trail (near the Blueberry Road trailhead) is closed during winter months to protect Portland's deer habitats.
 This is the section that

 gets a bit more difficult, so I would only recommend it if you're up for hilly trails through dense forest.

-From Portland, take outer Congress Street to River's Edge Drive, then take a quick right into the small parking lot.
-It feels like you are pulling into a private residence, but there are several parking spaces and you will see the Portland Trails sign.
-The address is 13 River's Edge Drive, for all of you who rely on GPS (no judgement, I'm right there with you).
-Once you reach the trail, take the long stone staircase and follow the winding path along the river.
+The parking lot and trailhead are located at 13 River's Edge Drive, a residential rode off of outer Congress St. not far from the airport.
+The parking entrance feels like a private driveway, but there are 4-5 spaces for cars and you will see the Portland Trails sign.
+At the start of the trail, take the long stone staircase and follow the winding path along the river.

-This is a great trail in all seasons.
-I come here when I am in need of a less busy trail.
+I come here when I am in need of a less busy trail and these woods are great in all seasons.
 It consistently offers peace, beauty and solitude.
 Enjoy!